brangerbriz/machine-learning-docs/markdown/the-ml-pipeline.md

 The first step in any machine learning pipeline is data acquisition.
 There are generally four methods of obtaining data:

 - Use a [publicly available dataset](https://github.com/caesar0301/awesome-public-datasets)
-- Scrape data from a publicly accessible API or service
+- Scrape data from an API or service
 - Use a private dataset you or your company has collected
-- Design and deploy a method for collecting new data
+- Design and deploy a method for collecting or creating new data

 The first three are fairly similar.
 The last provides the power to design custom features with the trade-off of money and time.
+That said, creating your own dataset is definitely something that should be encouraged in the right circumstance.
+Sometimes it is tempting to limit the scope of the problems that can be solved by the types of data that you have readily available.
+If you are using ML to solve a problem for which no *perfect* dataset exists, instead think of ways that you may be able to leverage combinations of existing data, or maybe better yet, create a system by which you can create new data that you can then use to train a model.<span class="marginal-note" data-info="Our [person-to-person translation experiment](https://twitter.com/brannondorsey/status/808461108881268736) using pix2pix necessitated the creation of our own dataset.
+We ended up creating [a tool](https://github.com/brangerbriz/pix2pix_genData) by which we could take still images that mimicked those of a source video.
+Once the tool was created, we spent several hours creating a dataset of 1,000 unique images using it."></span>

 ## Clean and Pre-process Data